understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/SQS.md

 * Any app can store data in "failsafe" queue

-* Any app can retrieve from queue
+* Any app can retrieve from queue using the SQS API

 * For messages > 256KB, can use SQS Extended Client for Java, which uses S3

-* Ensures at least once delivery
+* Ensures at least once delivery, multiple readers and writers

 * Single queue can be used by many components